pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust.md

 strict mode or C# 8 and up, are nice to work with, and mitigate the pain of having null in a system.

-But Rust is one example that shows we can avoid null all together without using any ergonomics, even though we're adding more types to the system.
+But Rust is one example that shows we can avoid null all together without losing any ergonomics, even though we're adding more types to the system.

 Additionally, types like Option  from the standard library also come with some nice utility functions: